SpiffInc/polyn-elixir/README.md

 an event that is being serialized as JSON, but the data inside is XML.
 By default the serializer will assume any `data` is the same format as the event itself.
 If the `data` differs you must specify its format with the
 `datacontenttype` attribute.

-If the `datacontenttype` is not `application/json` the JSON Serializer will not decode it.
-It will be validated as much as possible through the `dataschema` though.

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed